ruanrf/webscraper-folha/README.md

-# webscrapper-folha
+# webscraper-folha
 * Python web scraper, part of a Natural Language Processing (NLP) project, consisting of a linguistic study between two corporas.
-Both corporas were built with articles scrapped from "Folha de São Paulo", ranging 1 month around the opening and with 20 years of difference between each corpora.
+Both corporas were built with articles scraped from "Folha de São Paulo", ranging 1 month around the opening and with 20 years of difference between each corpora.
 * The project was developed as part of the evaluation method for "ILC - Introdução à Linguagem Computacional" (Introduction to Computational Linguistics), at UFABC - Universidade Federal do ABC.

 * The scraper was built to make a robust corpus for further textual analysis.
 It is built and tested to be used under a very specific set of conditions, and only works at folha.com.br, as the needs for the project.